Efficient compression of neural networks and datasets: Additional Theoretical Results

-Here we more carefully rederive \eqref{eq:GaussianSquareLoss} and show theoretically and empirically that the argmin results in the correct standard deviation $\sigma$ if the data generating process is given by a conditional Gaussian probability density and enough samples are provided during training.
+Here we more carefully re-derive Eq.~\eqref{eq:GaussianSquareLoss} and show theoretically and empirically that the argmin results in the correct standard deviation $\sigma$ if the data generating process is given by a conditional Gaussian probability density and enough samples are provided during training.

-As explained around eq.~\eqref{eq:descriptionLength}, the description length for some dataset $X = \{(x_i, y_i)\}_{i \in \{1,\cdots,n\}}$ given some probabilistic model $\mu$ is (up to a small constant) equal to $ -\sum_i \log_2(\mu(x_i)) + \ell(\mu) $, where $\ell(\mu)$ is the description length of $\mu$.
+As explained around Eq.~\eqref{eq:descriptionLength}, the description length for some dataset $X = \{(x_i, y_i)\}_{i \in \{1,\cdots,n\}}$ given some probabilistic model $\mu$ is (up to a small constant) equal to $ -\sum_i \log_2(\mu(x_i)) + \ell(\mu) $, where $\ell(\mu)$ is the description length of $\mu$.

 Now suppose that the probability $p_{\theta,\sigma}$ is described by the density $p_{\theta,\sigma}$, and assume that $\{p_{\theta,\sigma}\}_{\theta,\sigma}$ is a family of conditional Gaussian densities, that is